 We offer multiple opportunities to work on live briefs and client-based work and collaborate on cross-discipline projects with students on other courses, including acting, journalism and design – replicating what you’ll do upon graduation, in industry.

 You’ll have the opportunity to work on overseas projects.
-Recently students have travelled to Kenya and Zambia, while in Year 2 you’ll have the chance to spend a semester in the USA.
+Recently students have travelled to Kenya and Zambia, while later on you’ll have the chance to spend a semester in the USA.